GORDON890908/CS97_RecipeApp/README.md

 ```

 To run client (frontend of the project):
-1. Go to the `/client` folder and install the packages needed
+1. Go to `/client` folder and install the packages needed
 ```
 cd client
 npm i
 ```
-2. To start the backend
+2. To start the frontend
 ```
 npm run start
 ```

-The project should be located at [localhost](http://localhost:3000/).
+The project should be located at [localhost:3000](http://localhost:3000/).

 ## Things of Note